MNP Training

 Publications overview

-containing a digest of case law decisions surrounding the disability-related qualifying conditions for Disability Living Allowance (both care component and mobility component) and Attendance Allowance
+• The 'DLA and AA Case Law Pack' containing a digest of case law decisions surrounding the disability-related qualifying conditions for Disability Living Allowance and Attendance Allowance

-containing a digest of case law decisions surrounding the 'work capability assessment' for Employment and Support Allowance and Universal Credit
+• The 'Work Capability Assessment Case Law Pack' containing a digest of case law decisions surrounding the operation of the Work Capability Assessment for Universal Credit and Employment and Support Allowance

-containing a digest of case law decisions surrounding the bringing and hearing of Social Security benefit appeals before the First-tier Tribunal and Upper Tribunal
+• >li>The 'Making Appeals Work (Tribunal Practice and Procedure) Case Law Pack' containing a digest of case law decisions surrounding the bringing and hearing of Social Security benefit appeals before the First-tier Tribunal and Upper Tribunal.

-The above publications are an essential resource for those assisting with claims and appeals surrounding Disability Living Allowance and Attendance Allowance, Employment and Support Allowance (including Universal Credit where entitlement has been established under the ‘work capability assessment’).
-Those undertaking appeals work (both First-tier Tribunal and Upper Tribunal) who are unsure of the correct approach to matters such as postponements, adjournments, paper hearings, oral healings, evidence and adverse decisions will benefit from the ‘Making Appeals Work (Tribunal Practice and Procedure) Case Law Pack’.
+The above publications should prove to be a valuable resource to those assisting with claims and appeals surrounding Personal Independence Payment, Disability Living Allowance and Attendance Allowance.
+The publication on the Work Capability Assessment will be beneficial to those who are supporting claimants of Universal Credit and/or Employment and Support Allowance undergoing ‘limited capability for work’ and ‘limited capability for work-related activity’ assessments.
+Advisers charged with undertaking First-tier Tribunal and Upper Tribunal work who are unsure of the correct approach to matters such as postponements, adjournments, paper hearings, oral healings, evidence and adverse decisions will benefit from the Making Appeals Work publication.